Smoothini/console-saves-inspector/README.md

 ## 🙋‍♂️ Contributing
 Pull requests and suggestions are welcome!
 If you'd like to add more Title IDs or improve the UI, feel free to fork and submit a PR, frontend ain't really my thing.

+## Known issues

+  - For some reason, my savegame for the Japanese copy of Puppeteer appears as Buzz Junior Dinomania.
+Somehow they have the same title ID.
+  - If lets say you opened a ps3 save games folder, and you switch to another console, the table will be blank until you select a folder with proper save games.

 ## 📜 License